mrsimonemms/temporal-serverless-workflow/README.md

 roadmap for the project based on the
 [DSL Reference doc](https://github.com/serverlessworkflow/specification/blob/v1.0.0/dsl-reference.md).

-This project currently only support DSL `1.0.0`.
+This project currently only supports DSL `1.0.0`.

 | Feature | State |
 | --- | --- |